Daniel-Mietchen/2030/README.md

 published, thereby also fostering post-publication peer review.

-# specific notes on individual stakeholder groups:
+# Specific notes on individual stakeholder groups

-## researchers
+## Researchers

 * research workflows will be more digital and shared to a much greater extent